icerpc/icerpc-docs/pages/slice/encoding/constructed-types.md

 ---
 title: Constructed types
-description: Learn how to encode structs, enums, exceptions and proxies with Slice.
+description: Learn how to encode structs, enums and other constructed types with Slice.
 ---

 {% slice1 %}